healthbridgeltd/.github/PULL_REQUEST_TEMPLATE.md

 <!---
 Please ensure that the PR Title starts with a reference to the Jira Issue in the format: [TEAM-XYZ] pr title

+Please refer to https://zavamed.atlassian.net/wiki/spaces/DEV/pages/215679001/Code+Review+Guidelines for information on how to raise to PR for review
  -->

 ## Why?